SurajPatil1218/Assignment-no-5/README.md

-# Assignment 5: Working with Dictionaries and List Operations
+# Assignment 5: Data Structure and String in Python
 Problem Statement

 # Task 1: Searching for Student Marks Using a Dictionary